HayatoKanee/squabble/VISION.md

 **With Squabble:**
 ```
 User: "Build a notification system"
+Engineer: "I'll build notifications.
+Discussing scale with PM."
 PM: "Expected volume?
 Real-time requirements?"
+Engineer: "Let me ask the user about expected load."
+User: "10K users, growing to 100K"
+Engineer: "PM, I think we need architect input here."
-Architect: "If >100 users, need message queue, not polling"
+Architect: "At that scale, use message queues, not polling"
-DevOps: "How do we handle failed deliveries?"
-Consensus: Event-driven architecture from day one
+Engineer & PM: "Agreed.
+Event-driven from day one."
 ```

 ### ❌ Scenario 3: The Integration Nightmare